tomasreimers/python-wiki-uturn/readme.md

 UTurn wouldn't be possible if it weren't for the following libraries:

-* simplemediawiki.py: critical in connecting to the mediawiki API - GNU Licensed
+* simplemediawiki.py: critical in connecting to the mediawiki API - LGPLv2.1+ Licensed
 * kitchen: used by simplemediawiki - LGPLv2+

 ## License